-When you buy stock, the cost basis for taxes is your purchase price.
-Later, when you sell the stock in a taxable account, you calculate your gain (or loss) by how much you sell the position for.
+When you buy stock, the cost basis for tax purposes is your purchase price.
+Later, when you sell the stock in a taxable account, you calculate your gain (or loss) by how much you sell the position for (the market value).
 The tax rate will depend on how long you owned the stock for.

-But when stocks are inherited, the beneficiary receives a “step up” in cost basis to the market value of the security at the time of death.
+But when stocks are inherited, the heir can apply to receive a step-up in basis to the market value of the security at the time of death.
 (An alternate valuation date could be elected but it’s less common).
-In this example, when you sell the stock, you pay capital gains taxes on the difference between your inherited step up cost basis and the sale price.
+In this example, when you sell the stock, you pay capital gains taxes on the difference between the stepped-up cost basis and the sale price.
 Stepped-up basis are always considered long-term regardless of the actual holding period.

 This is one reason why a brokerage account can be a good way to leave a legacy.
-The same tax treatment applies when you inherit property like a home or rental property.
+The same tax treatment can apply to inherited property like a home or rental property.

 If you sell at a loss, you can offset other investment gains plus an additional $3,000.
-If your loss is greater, you can carry it forward to future tax years.
-The holding period for inherited securities is always considered long-term, regardless of when the decedent made the purchase.
+When the loss is greater, you can carry it forward to future tax years.
+If you inherit securities, the holding period is always long-term for tax purposes.